-In compliance with the Americans with Disabilities Act of 1990, the City of Duluth is committed to providing reasonable accommodations for a person with a disability.
-Please contact Teresa Lynn at (770) 476-3434 if special program accommodations are necessary and/or if program information is needed in an alternative format.
+In compliance with the Americans with Disabilities Art of 1990, the City of Duluth is committed to providing reasonable accommodations for a person with a disability.
+Please contact Teresa Lyan at (770) 476-3484 if special program accommodations, age necessary and/or if program information is needed in an alternative format.
 Special requests must be made in a reasonable amount of time in order that accommodations can be arranged.